 I can't help but lament a broken video camera, but this isn't nihilistic destruction.
 The final footage in the film comes from the perspective of the discarded camera.
 There is doing in the undoing.

 Likewise, the film's winding from one set of characters to another through chance encounters, with no overall goal and no single protagonist, deconstructs the traditional narrative of a film.
 Again, it's not destruction for destruction's sake.
 It creates something new, and that is liberating.

-In an interview, Linklater discusses feeling an empathy for those twenty-somethings who don't get a degree and then go straight into work – those who hanker after discovering a passion.
-His self-taught, DIY, "just keep filming until we run out of money... and then we'll find some more" approach, as evident in Slacker, is comforting.
-Both Linklater and the film say that it's OK to not know where you're going – in spite of all fervent expectation to know right now, right this second: "what do you mean you don't know?"
+In an interview, Linklater discussed feeling an empathy for those 20-somethings who don't get a degree and then go straight into work—those who hanker after discovering a passion.
+His self-taught, DIY, "just-keep-filming-until-we-run-out-of-money-and-then-we'll-find-some-more" approach, as evident in Slacker, is comforting.
+Both Linklater and the film say that it's OK to not know where you're going—in spite of all fervent expectation to know right now, right this second: "What do you mean you don't know?"

 You could say that Linklater threw the rulebook off the cliff with the camera, and in loosening the structural ties that bind, carved a different path to success.
-24 years later and one multi-award winning project ( Boyhood) that took almost half that time in the making later, Slacker is still gaining acolytes.
+Twenty-four years later and one multi-award winning project, Boyhood, that took almost half that time in the making later, Slacker is still gaining acolytes.

 Slacker is inspiration to keep on with those passion projects—to go your own way despite the pressure to conform.
 Above all, the film taught me this: Those who wander may not be lost.